Alan Rickman once said "I do not play villains... I play very interesting people."

 A recent trend in the US military is the rebranding of Unmanned Aerial Vehicles as Remote-Piloted Aircraft.
 They are exactly the same thing, and both names can be taken to be accurate of what the actual vehicle is, but the new name highlights the fact that these aircraft are, by design, under human remote-control, possibly to avoid some of the stigma of Attack Drones.

-Like Japan, Israel has the Israel Defense Forces (IDF).note Note that the IDF officially uses the American spelling of "Defense" instead of the Commonwealth "Defence".
+Like Japan, Israel has the Israel Defense Forces (IDF).note Note that in English, the IDF officially uses the American spelling of "Defense" instead of the Commonwealth "Defence".
 The name literally translates from Hebrew as "The Army of Defense for Israel".

 Additionally, unlike virtually every other nation on the planet, the IDF is an organization that has land, air, and sea "arms".
 There is the Land Branch of the Israel Defense Forces, not the Israeli Army, and likewise for air and sea forces.